Locality in Residuated-Lattice Structures: Preliminaries

-In the definition of structure we see an important difference between propositional truth-constant $d\in\CL$ and an interpreted nullary relation symbol $R\in\CP$.
-The former will be interpreted by the same truth value $d\in A$ for each structure $(A,M)$ whereas the latter is interpreted by some truth value $P^M\in M$ in each structure separately.
+We frequently drop reference to $A$ and speak simply of $\CP$-models $M$ either when $A$ is clear from context or when we are restricting attention to models defined over the same fixed algebra.
+In this case we frequently use $M$ interchangeably for the model and its underlying domain.

-The insistence on $A$ being non-trivial is needed to have a coherent interpretation of the equality symbol. \end{rem}
+In definition \ref{def:structures} we see an important difference between propositional constants $d\in\CL$ and interpreted nullary relation symbols $R\in\CP$.
+The former will be interpreted by the same truth value $d\in A$ for each structure $(A,M)$ whereas the latter is interpreted by some truth value $P^M\in A$ in each structure separately. \end{rem}

 \begin{defi} Let $\CM$ be a $\CP$-structure.
-We define an $M$-valuation as a mapping $v\colon Var\rightarrow M$.
-Given an $M$-valuation $v$, an object variable $x$ and an element $m\in M$ we denote by $v_{x=m}$ the $M$-valuation defined as: We extend an $M$-valuation $v$ to all $\CP$-terms by setting for each $n$-ary $F\in\CP$: We define the \textit{valuation function} $||-||\colon Fm(\CP)\rightarrow A$ of the $\CP$-formulas for a given $M$-valuation $v$ recursively as follows: If the infimum or supremum does not exist we take the truth-value of such a formula to be undefined.
-We say that a $\CP$-structure is \textit{safe} iff $||\phi||^M$ is defined for every formula and reserve the term $\CP$-model for safe $\CP$-structures. \end{defi} \begin{rem} The use of $a\in A\setminus\{1\}$ to define equality is only important insofar as it means equality is \textit{crisp}.
-In more specific circumstances there are usually a natural value for inequality to take, e.g. when $A$ is bounded $a$ would be taken as the lower bound $\bot$.
+We define an $M$-valuation as a mapping $v\colon \mathrm{Var}\rightarrow M$.
+Given an $M$-valuation $v$, an object variable $x$ and an element $m\in M$ we denote by $v_{x=m}$ the $M$-valuation defined as: We extend an $M$-valuation $v$ to all $\CP$-terms by setting for each $n$-ary $F\in\CP$: The \textit{valuation function} $||-||\colon \mathrm{Fm}(\CP)\rightarrow A$ of the $\CP$-formulas for a given $M$-valuation $v$ is the (partial) function defined recursively as follows, where the element $e\in A$ used to define equality is an arbitrary element not equal to the unit 1.
+If the infimum or supremum does not exist we take the truth-value of such a formula to be undefined.
+We say that a $\CP$-structure is \textit{safe} iff $||\phi||^M$ is defined for every formula and reserve the term $\CP$-model for safe $\CP$-structures. \end{defi} \begin{rem} The $e\in A\setminus\{1\}$ to define equality is only important insofar as it means equality is \textit{crisp}.
+In more specific circumstances there is usually a natural value for inequality to take, e.g. when $A$ is bounded $e$ would be taken as the lower bound $\bot$.

 As often in the case of model theory, we usually suppress the direct consideration of the valuation $v$ and write as if the function $||-||^M$ is acting directly on $\CP\cup M$ sentences, e.g. writing $||R(m_1,...,m_n)||^M$ in place of $||R(t_1,...,t_n)||^M_v$ where $||t_i||^M_v=m_i$.